sintefenergy/shop-documentation/book/examples/basic/basic.md

 fig.show()
 ```

-+++ {"Collapsed": "false"}

 ### Plants

-+++ {"Collapsed": "false"}

-The next objects to add to our model are the plant objects.
-We instance them the same way as we instanced the reservoir objects.
+The next objects to add to our model are the [](plant) objects.
+We instance them the same way as we instanced the [](reservoir) objects.

 ```{code-cell} ipython3
 :Collapsed: 'false'